IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 - Errors are typically displayed on the last line (just before the program terminates…).
 - Take the time to read the errors carefully and try to understand them (use internet or your preferred chatbot to help interpret them).
-- Follow the instructions provided the "Usage" section (*e.g* do not place arguments before the subcommand name).
+- Follow the instructions provided in the "Usage" section (*e.g* do not place arguments before the subcommand name).
-- The file name is a **positional argument** in seqkit commands, meaning it should be provided as the **last argument** in the command.
+- The file name is a **positional argument** in seqkit commands, meaning it should be provided as the **last argument** in the command (or _via_ a pipe).